Physician Associate Program and Public Health (MMSc/MPH)

-All joint degree students must start at YSPH and take a minimum of 6 MPH core and department specific courses in the fall, a minimum of 6 MPH core and department specific courses in the spring, and complete their internship/public health practice experience in the summer.
-For students in the HP department, the capstone requirement must be fulfilled in the spring of their first year of YSPH study.
+All joint degree students must start at YSPH and take a minimum of 6 MPH core and department specific courses in the fall, a minimum of 6 MPH core and department specific courses in the spring as well as, and complete their internship/public health practice experience in the summer.
+For students in the Health Policy department, the capstone requirement must be fulfilled in the spring of their first year of YSPH study.

 The second year of study runs from fall through summer and is completed at the PA program.
-During the fall of the PA year 1 (non-HP) students are exempt from Research I. It is during this free time that (non-HP) students should register for 1 additional course at YSPH.
+During the fall of the PA year 1 (non-Health Policy) students are exempt from Research I. It is during this free time that (non-Health Policy) students should register for 1 additional course at YSPH.

 The third year of study begins the clinical year and runs from fall through summer.
-In the third year, the summer term is always with the PA program, while formal “enrollment” for fall and spring is split between the schools – one semester at YSPH, one semester at PA – for tuition and financial aid purposes.
-Ultimately, most requirements completed in year 3 will be for the PA program.
-The only YSPH requirement in year 3 is the 2-credit YSPH thesis course (EPH 525), for those who are non-HP.
-Any other credits remaining for YSPH would likely be elective credits.
-While students register for this course in the spring term, please note that there are important YSPH thesis deadlines in the fall term as well.
+In the third year, the summer term is always with the PA program, while formal enrollment for fall and spring is split between the schools – one semester at YSPH, one semester at PA – for tuition and financial aid purposes.
+Most curriculum requirements completed in year 3 will be for the PA program.
+Remaining YSPH requirements will typically include the 2-credit YSPH thesis (EPH 525) for non-Health Policy students, and anywhere from 1-3 elective credits depending on the department and how many credits were completed toward the MPH before year 3.
+While students register for the thesis course in the spring term, please note that there are important YSPH thesis deadlines in the fall term as well.

 It is most likely during this same period that students will complete their PA Thesis I month with an additional discussion with the Clinical Coordinator as to when their PA Thesis II month will take place.
 Typically, PA/MPH students schedule their thesis month I and II between December of year 2 and July of year 3.

-The final period is the fall semester which is comprised of clinical rotations completed in the PA program.
+After year 3, students are required to complete one more fall semester comprised of clinical rotations completed in the PA program.